Upper Tadong

 Upper Tadong is a census town in Gangtok District in the Indian state of Sikkim.
 It falls under Gangtok Municipal Corporation.

+Climate

 Demographics

 At the 2001 census of India, Upper Tadong had a population of 14,670.
 Males constitute 54% of the population and females 46%.
 Upper Tadong has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 71%.
 In Upper Tadong, 10% of the population is under 6 years of age.